sanjamkhera/Warehouse-Operations/README.md

     - A 15% discount is given for late deliveries.

 ### How it Works
-- The project implements a simulation program in C++ that reads customer orders from a file,
+- The project implements a simulation program in C++ that reads customer orders from a file.
-- Processes them, calculates preparation times, manages shipping, and estimates the number of additional workers needed for optimal profit.
+- It then processes them, calculates preparation times, manages shipping, and estimates the number of additional workers needed for optimal profit.
 - The simulation class maintains a priority queue of events (arrival, preparation, shipping) sorted by time and order ID.
 - Workers (including owner and additional employees) prepare orders based on their value, with each worker able to process one order at a time.
 - The simulation outputs event details and a summary of workdays, costs, and profits.